shanhaiying/smart-kitchen/README.md

 Will run django tests using `--keepdb` and `--parallel`.
 You may pass a path to the desired test module in the make command.
 E.g.:

 `make test someapp.tests.test_views`

-### Adding new pypi libs

-Add high level dependecies to `requirements-to-freeze.txt` and `pip freeze > requirements.txt`.
-This is [A Better Pip Workflow](http://www.kennethreitz.org/essays/a-better-pip-workflow).

 ## Checking lint